AlexWaygood/typeshed-stats/examples/example.md

 Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

-### Stubtest platforms in CI
+In CI, stubtest is run on `linux` only.

-In CI, stubtest is run on linux only.
+Typeshed currently has 5 allowlist entries for `keyboard` when running stubtest in CI.

 ### Pyright settings in CI: *strict*